sankar-mt/Communit-Detection/README.md

 • The graph is built with the edgelist from the txt file using the networkx python package.<br/>
 • Community detection algorithms are run on the graph and the graphs are coloured and saved as images in png format.<br/>
 • Analysis is made and result is stored in local variables which are then passed to the html pages for display.<br/>
-• Results are displayed.(Input grpah, girvan-newman coloured graph, louvain coloured graph,Community size, Community description,Frequency plot)<br/>
+• Results are displayed.(Input graph, girvan-newman coloured graph, louvain coloured graph,Community size, Community description,Frequency plot,Radius,Degree,Center,Peripherals)<br/>

 # Algorithms used for community detection
 • Girvan - Newman<br/>